unalignedcoder/webmin-ip-update/README.md

 1) It will discover your IP number against a free DNS service such as OpenDNS or Google;
 2) Connect to your remote server, retrieve the `/etc/webim/miniserv.conf` file Webmin uses for settings;
 3) Check whether the `allow=` line already contains your current IP number;
-4) If not, modify it so that the IP number is current.
+4) If not, modify it so that the IP number is current (it will append the current IP to the list, if multiple IPs/Hostnames are allowed, but always deleting the previous dynamic IP number from the local machine.).

 By so doing, it will be possible to log onto your webmin/virtualmin frontend *only from your machine*.